Roman Curia: Labour Office of the Apostolic See

 The Labour Office of the Apostolic See is responsible for labor relations of the Holy See with its employees.
 The office also settles labor issues which arise.
 It was instituted by Pope John Paul II on 1 January 1989 by an apostolic letter in the form of a motu proprio.
 The activity of the Office relates to the labour, in all its forms and expressions, provided by personnel in the employ of the Roman Curia, of the Governorate of the Vatican City State, and of the Bodies or Institutions administratively managed directly by the Apostolic See.
 The current president is Bishop Giuseppe Sciacca.

 Vatican Apostolic Archives

 The Vatican Apostolic Archives contains the acts and documents that concern the government of the universal Church, making them available to the Holy See and the Roman Curia in the performance of their activities.
 The archives are also available, by pontifical concession, to scholars, without distinction of country or religion, to study the life of the Church over the centuries.
 The current Archivist is José Tolentino Cardinal de Mendonça.

 Vatican Apostolic Library

-An institution of ancient origin, the Vatican Library is a distinguished instrument of the Church for the development and dissemination of culture, in support of the activities of the Apostolic See.
-It has the task, through its various sections, of collecting and preserving an extremely rich patrimony of science and art and of making it available to scholars.
+An institution of ancient origin, the Vatican Library has been a distinguished instrument of the Church for the development and dissemination of culture, in support of the activities of the Apostolic See.
+It has the task, through its various sections, of collecting and preserving a wide patrimony of science and art which can then be made available to scholars.
 The current librarian is José Tolentino Cardinal de Mendonça.